stellarwp/kadence-blocks/readme.txt

 * Fix: Transforms between core list and Icon List block
 * Fix: Issue with some section align settings in a row.
 * Fix: Issue with changing images in design library.
+* Fix: Linking to numeric anchor tags on accordion panes.

 = 3.2.34 =
 Release Date: April 10th 2024